-USE OF MERCURIAL
+USE OF MERCURIAL PRESERVATIVES

-PRESERVATIVES

 Allergan has reduced the use of mercurial preservatives (thimerosal, phenylmercuric acetate and phenylmercuric nitrate) in our products.
 Product reformulations, introduction of new products not formulated with these preservatives, and product attrition have accounted for this decline.
-We are continuing our efforts to reduce our use of these preservatives and are targeting to entirely eliminate their use in all of our products by 2020.
+We are continuing our efforts to reduce our use of these preservatives.